A Massive List of Spring 2016 Grants All Filmmakers Should Know About

-The No Film School list of Spring grant deadlines is back for 2015 with new deadlines, program changes, and more grants than ever.
+The No Film School list of Spring grants is back for 2016, with new deadlines, program changes, and more opportunities than ever.

 The following opportunities are organized by Documentary, Narrative, or Screenwriting, and are in order of deadline from March to May.
 An asterisk next to the grant title means there is an equivalent grant for both doc and narrative.
 To find out more specifics on a grant, click on the title and get started.

-Submit your rough cut to be a part of the illustrious IFP lab for a year-long mentorship program that supports first time filmmakers.
+If you have a rough cut, apply to be a part of the illustrious IFP lab for a year-long mentorship program that supports first-time filmmakers, this year brought to you by the Time Warner Foundation.
 From IFP:

 Focusing exclusively on low-budget features, this highly immersive program provides filmmakers with the technical, creative and strategic tools necessary to launch their films – and their careers.

 A grant that funds part of the budget for Native American stories that appeal to broad audiences.
 From VMM:

 We're particularly looking for stories that advance CPB's initiatives — The American Graduate, and Women & Girls Lead.
 Awards for research and development range from $5,000 to $20,000; awards for production or completion can be up to $100,000; and, new media awards range from $5,000 to $35,000.
 Projects should be accessible to a broad audience, have the potential for a national broadcast, and be used for effective outreach/community engagement activities to reach audiences beyond a Public Television broadcast.

 This well-curated PBS series offers a handsome sum for broadcast distribution of films each season.
 From PBS: